yuki-koyama/visoptslider/README.md

 ## Features

+VisOpt Slider is a GUI widget consisting of multiple sliders.
+It is specifically designed for interactive exploration of a high-dimensional scalar-valued function.
+It has the following special features.

 ### Visualization

 VisOpt Slider visualizes the values of the target function along with the sliders in the interface using a colormap.
-This is useful for exploration of high-dimensional spaces.

 ### Optimization

-Not available yet.
+_Not available yet_.
 Please refer to the original paper [(Koyama et al. 2014)](https://koyama.xyz/project/CrowdPoweredAnalysis/) and its extended version [(Koyama et al. 2016)](https://koyama.xyz/project/SelPh/).

 ## Example